willhoney7/eslint-plugin-import-helpers/docs/rules/order-imports.md

 ];
 ```

-If you want to keep the same `internal`/`external` functionality, create a custom regular expression group with your modules.
+If you want to keep the same `internal`/`external` functionality, create a custom regular expression group with your modules names.

+### `'newlines-between' → 'newlinesBetween'`

+In v1, the `newLinesBetween` configuration option is now in camel case.